rrosa-aurea-1/java-angular-web-app/README.md

 You can use your frontend app (or your complete spring boot jar app) in an electron live process or in an exe package.

 **:warning:**
-> These features are compatibles only on win32-ia32 platforms because it's generated an .exe file or copied with a windows prompt command some folders.
+> The features to generate an exe package are compatibles only on win32 platform with ia32 architecture.
-For this see the preconfig line npm script in the related package.json files.
+However, you can change platform and arch in the package npm script command related to package.json files.

 #### Express server electron live mode for frontend